-Since 1988, the Department of Energy has been pushing for the approval of the Energy Efficiency and Conservation Act.
+Since 1988, the Department of Energy has been pushing for the approval of the Energy Efficiency and Conservation Act (RA 11285).
 The Act had been under review since the 8th congress before being applied for the next years.
 Then, DOE, after many years of trying to move this act forward, has finally achieved it in 2019 thru the approval of the Bicameral Conference Committee.
 Even with this development, the Philippines is still the last one in the South East Asian Region to implement a law that incentivizes the use of energy efficiency products to reduce energy consumption.

 The Energy Efficiency and Conservation Act institutionalize energy efficiency and conservation, enhancing the efficient use of energy, granting incentives to energy efficiency and conservation projects.
 Also, the act aims to standardize energy consumption measures by the regulation of energy efficient technologies in buildings.